qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Distance matrix
 ---------------
-Calculates for point features distances to their nearest features in the same layer or in another layer.
+Creates a table containing a matrix of distances between all points in a layer and their neighbors in the same layer or in another layer.

+The algorithm supports both Cartesian and ellipsoidal distance calculations.
+Cartesian calculations are performed using a spatial index and offer high performance, but can give inaccurate results when used with CRSs with high distance distortion or where shortest distances accounting for great circles is required.
+If ellipsoidal calculations are enabled, the algorithm bypasses the spatial index and provides accurate geodetic measurements at a considerable performance cost.

 **Default menu**: :menuselection:`Vector --> Analysis Tools`

+.. note:: This algorithm uses ellipsoid based measurements and respects the current :ref:`ellipsoid settings <measurements_ellipsoid>`.

 .. seealso:: :ref:`qgisjoinbynearest`